Visual Window Analytic Functions¶

 - Choose Lines as the chart type.

 - Select SalePrice_avg and SalePrice as Y-axis columns.
+Ensure the aggregation is set to AVG.

 - Select saledate as the X-axis column.
 Set the date range as Month.